Substance Use & Ambivalence

 These are not treatment plans.
 They are ways of seeing — philosophical perspectives that illuminate aspects of this case that clinical modalities may not address directly.

-Baldwin wrote that people cannot change anything until they face it, and they cannot face it until they can talk about it honestly.
-Carlos showed up voluntarily — that matters.
+Baldwin wrote that not everything that is faced can be changed, but that nothing can be changed until it is faced.
+The sentence is careful in both directions, and it is the second half that applies here.
+Carlos showed up voluntarily, and that matters.
 But he arrived already performing: 'I don't think I'm an alcoholic.'
-This is what Baldwin would recognize as the artful dodge of a man who knows the truth but has not yet found a language for it that does not destroy him.
+This is what Baldwin would recognize as the artful dodge of a man who knows something he has not yet found a language for that does not destroy him.
 Carlos's father drank but 'worked every day.'
-That phrase is a complete moral system — it means the drinking is forgiven as long as the body produces.
+That phrase is a complete moral system: the drinking is forgiven as long as the body produces.
 Baldwin would ask what would happen if Carlos were allowed to speak about his actual experience without the script of masculinity and cultural loyalty that currently organizes his self-presentation.
 The ambivalence is not a clinical obstacle.
 It is Carlos standing at the threshold between the story he inherited and one he might tell for himself.

 7 Formulations